chainflip-io/chainflip-backend/state-chain/pallets/cf-validator/README.md

 - **Authority** Nodes are responsible for block authorship, signing ceremonies and witnessing.
 A portion of their stake is bonded and may be slashed according to the reputation system.
 Authorities earn Flip rewards at a rate that is fixed for the duration of the epoch.
 - **Backup** Nodes are incentivised to remain available to participate in the next keygen ceremony.
-Note, there are two tiers of rewards for Backup nodes.
+Note, only the highest staked Backup nodes receive rewards, accoding to a ratio against the number of authorities, set in the runtime.

 To qualify as a Validator Node, the following conditions must be met: